1934 United Air Lines Boeing 247 crash: Investigation

 Two investigations into the cause of the accident were underway on February 27, at Salt Lake City.
 One inquiry was launched by the Department of Commerce, under E. E. Hughes, aeronautics inspector, and E. L. Yuravich, airline inspector.
-The other was conducted by D. B. Colyer, of Chicago, vice president of United Airlines.
+The other was conducted by D. B. Colyer, of Chicago, vice president of United Air Lines.
 Company officials were unable to hazard a guess as to the cause of the crash, "due to the fact that the plane was so nearly demolished."

 Both groups returned from the crash site in the Wasatch Mountains to Salt Lake City on the night of February 26, but both admitted to an inability to reach any conclusions.
 Unfavorable weather, they agreed, was a contributing factor.

 Hughes ventured the opinion a definite determination of the tragedy appeared impossible.
 "I don't know whether we will ever be able to determine the cause of the crash," said Colyer.
 "And it wouldn't be right to advance all the theory[s] mentioned."

 Colyer was assisted in his investigation by F. E. Caldwell, of Cheyenne, operations manager; John Maxzell, of Salt Lake City, another operations manager; and a staff of pilots.